 We realised early on that authors were stuck between a rock and a hard place: traditional publishing rejected 96% of book ideas, but self-publishing was both insanely expensive and didn’t help great books get discovered.
 Publishers started taking notice of our authors, who were raising substantial amounts of money through pre-orders, and were able to offer authors a fairer deal.
 Our New York City office was opened in Brooklyn in 2017.

 In 2018, Publishizer started landing traditional publishing deals for authors.
 With an injection of funding from Rockstart and Arches Capital in Netherlands, we opened our Amsterdam office.
 Publishizer BV was incorporated in March 2019.

 Today, Publishizer is revolutionizing how books get published.
-We crowdfund books, negotiate publishing deals, and help authors bring their books to market.
-Through our team of literary scouts and agents, we identify great book ideas, enable them through crowdfunding, and spread them by negotiating traditional and independent publishing deals that reach the most readers.
+We write book proposals for new ideas, host pre-order campaigns, negotiate publishing deals, and help authors bring their books to market.
+Through our team of sales and literary agents, we identify great book ideas and help them get discovered through our platform by more readers via bookstores distribution.

-As a crowdfunding literary agency and non-traditional approach to publishing deals, Publishizer gives up royalties to focus on technology and pre-orders.
+As a literary agency, techology platform, and non-traditional approach to publishing deals, Publishizer gives up royalties to focus on date and pre-orders.
 We are avid book lovers who live by three values:

 Innovate - Use technology to improve the way books get discovered by traditional publishers.

 Educate - Share information and content about the publishing industry and what it takes to gain exposure.

 Support - Provide amazing author customer service on proposals, pre-order campaigns, and contracts.